yixin-09/AutoRNP/README.md

-## AutoRNP -- Automated repair of High Floating-Point Errors in Numerical Libraries
+## AutoRNP -- Automated Repair of High Floating-Point Errors in Numerical Libraries

 AutoRNP is a dynamic analysis tool for automated detecting and repairing high floating-point errors in numerical programs.
 It includes following functions:

 * Detecting high floating-point errors in a numerical program
-* Generating piecewise quradraic functions to approximate the corresponding true mathematical function of the numerical program.
+* Generating piecewise quadratic functions to approximate the corresponding mathematical function that the numerical program attempts to implement.
-* Producing patch according to the piecewise quradraic functions
+* Producing patches according to the piecewise quadratic functions
-* Applying patch on the numerical program and testing the repaired program
+* Applying patches on the numerical programs and testing the repaired program

-AutoRNP is still pretty early in development, we had applied it on 20 numerical programs in GSL(GNU Scientific Library), and successfully repair 19 of 20.
+AutoRNP is still under development, We had applied it on 20 numerical programs in GSL(GNU Scientific Library), and successfully repair 19 of 20.
-While AutoRNP is presented under the one-dimensional context, for future work, we plan to extend AutoRNP to be generally applicable to numerical program of higher dimensions.
+While AutoRNP is presented under the one-dimensional context, for future work, we plan to extend AutoRNP to be generally applicable to numerical programs of higher dimensions (over inputs).

 AutoRNP is licensed under GPLv3.
-If that doesn't work for your use case, let us know, and we're happy to talk about licensing under other terms.
+If that doesn't work for your use case, please contact with us, and we are glad to talk about licensing under other terms.

 ### Requirements

 * python 2.7.14.

-You can install it by following commonds (on ubuntu):
+    You can install it by following commands (on Ubuntu):

         $ sudo add-apt-repository ppa:jonathonf/python-2.7